 - Leftover curry can be stored in an airtight container for up to 5 days.

-- To make green for meal prep cook until squash is slightly underdone.
+- To make for meal prep, cook the squash until it is slightly underdone.
 About 14 minutes.
 Reheat single portions in the microwave for 3 to 4 minutes.

 Jacqueline van strien says